 - Mix cleaning solution of your choice and place in spray bottle for easy application.

 - Use your garden hose to completely soak the screens.
 If you have access to warm water outside that will be even more helpful in removing the gunk and build-up.
+This step is not necessary if using the enzyme cleaner though.

 - Spray the cleaning solution on the front and back of each screen.
 Let the screen soak and let the cleaner do the work for you.

-- Using the soft bristled brush or old tooth brush, gently scrub remaining dirt and grime loose from both sides of the screens.
+- Using the soft bristled brush or old tooth brush, gently scrub the remaining dirt and grime loose from both sides of the screens.
 Avoid using too much pressure or excessive scrubbing as both can damage the screen (especially the soft mesh screens).
 Again, let the cleaner do the work for you!

 - Use the sponge to wipe off the frame and remove any dirt and grime.